patient-number-9/patient-number-9/README.md

 about me
 - 👋 Hi, I’m @patient-number-9
-- 👀 i'm
+- 👀 i'm interested in learning new languages
-- 🌱 I’m currently learning ...
+- 🌱 I'm learning to program
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...